kyma-project/website/content/blog-posts/2021-02-25-release-notes-1.20/index.md

 ### Removed support for outdated Knative APIs

 We've recently removed the support for the Knative APIs `legacysinkbindings.webhook.sources.knative.dev` and `sinkbindings.webhook.sources.knative.dev`.
-You can find the details of these changes in the issue [#10628](https://github.com/kyma-project/kyma/pull/10628).
+Apart from the above APIs, this change does not affect any other Kyma features.
+You can find the details of this change in the issue [#10628](https://github.com/kyma-project/kyma/pull/10628).

 ## Installation